ozkary/ozkary.github.io/_posts/2023/2023-05-27-data-engineering-process-fundamentals-pipeline-orchestration-exercise.md

 - Perform an HTTP Get request to download the CSV file for the selected week
 - Compress the text file and upload in chunks to the data lake container

 After the file is copied to our data lake, the data transformation service picks up the file, identifies new data and inserts into the Data Warehouse.
-We will take a look at the process on the Data WareHouse and Transformation services.
+We will take a look at the process on the Data WareHouse and Transformation services on the next step of the process.

 > 👉 Since a new file is available weekly, This data integration project fits into the batch processing model.
 For real-time scenarios, we should use a data streaming technologies like [Apache Kafka](https://kafka.apache.org/) with [Apache Spark](https://spark.apache.org/)

 ### Initial Data Load

 When there are requirements to load previous data, we need to first run a batch process to load all the previous months of data.
+Since the file are available weekly, we need to write code that can accept a date range, identify all the past Saturdays, and copy each file into our data lake.
+The process can be executed in parallel processes by running different years or months (if only one year is selected) in each process.
+This way multiple threads can be used to copy the data, which should reduce the processing time.

 Moving forward, the process will target a specific date for when the file becomes available.
-The process will not allow for the download of future data files, so an attempt to pass future dates will not be allowed.```
+The process will not allow for the download of future data files, so an attempt to pass future dates will not be allowed.

 ### Weekly Automation